sagenorton/prplsage/README.md

 ### Pages

-- **About Me**: A comprehensive overview of my professional background, skills, and experience, presented in a resume-like format.
+- **About**: A comprehensive overview of my professional background, skills, and experience, presented in a resume-like format.
 - **Work**: A curated selection of my projects, showcasing my work in front-end development, UX/UI design, graphic design, and more.

 ## Technologies Used